Questions and answers about general social security benefit | News archive | KelaSkip to content

 Published 22/5/2025

-In the first phase, the plan is for the general social security benefit to replace the existing labour market subsidy and basic unemployment allowance in 2026.
-This means that labour market subsidy and basic unemployment allowance will be abolished when the general social security benefit is implemented.
+Parliament has approved the government proposal on the general social security benefit.
+In the first phase, the general social security benefit will replace the existing labour market subsidy and basic unemployment allowance in May 2026.
+This means that labour market subsidy and basic unemployment allowance will stop being paid when the general social security benefit is implemented.
+The Act on the General Social Security Benefit will enter into force on 1 May 2026.

-The general social security benefit will be paid to unemployed jobseekers who do not qualify for or have temporarily used up their earnings-related unemployment allowance.
+The general social security benefit will be paid to unemployed jobseekers who do not qualify for or have used up their earnings-related unemployment allowance.

 The Programme of Prime Minister Petteri Orpo’s Government lists the introduction of a general social security benefit as part of its planned reform of the Finnish social security system.
 The reform aims to create a general social security benefit that would include a basic allowance for living costs, an allowance for housing costs and a discretionary allowance as last-resort social security.